alberthun/legacy-sense-docs/guides/002-sdks/002-android-sdk.md

 ```
 This will generate an updated `Ingress.Event` object with the latest sensor data.

-To get on demand location update
+To get an on-demand location update
 ```java
 /**
 * @param context {@link Context}